 At the Law Offices of Allen Farshi, we stand ready to represent you in any Insurance dispute.
 We will litigate the matter through trial if necessary.
 That is regardless of how large the insurance company is.
 At the Law Offices of Allen Farshi, insurer bad faith cases are accepted on a contingency basis.
 This means you pay us nothing unless we recover your damages.
 Our attorney fees are paid from the Insurance proceeds.

 Damages: Other than the physical damages to your property, damages in a bad faith case include punitive damages.
 Under California law the punitive damages can be as high as nine times your actual damages.
-Should you prevail you will also recover litigation costs and attorney fees, expert witness fees, consequential damages and interest.
+Should you prevail you will also recover consequential damages, attorney fees and litigation costs which will include expert witness fees, and post judgment interest.

 UBER AND LYFT INSURANCE

 Uber and Lyft are transportation network companies (TNC) that connect passengers with independent drivers.
 Also known as peer to peer ridesharing